bkono/dotfiles-archive/README.md

 This will create symlinks for config files in your home directory.

 You can safely run `./install.sh` multiple times to update.

+* Note: After install, please be sure to update your _.gitconfig_ and change the name from konowitzb@gmail.com / Bryan Konowitz to your own.
+Thanks!

 Make your own customizations
 ----------------------------